Haoming9810/CSS143B-2020Fall/exams/final_project/task.md

 - (5pt) PR has auto-validation running
 - (15pt) All provided unit tests passed
 - (10pt) Website runs correctly and passes end-to-end search tests
-- (10pt) Extra credits: Add an integration test case in IntegrationTest with at least 3 documents, and at least 5 search cases.
+- (10pt) Extra credits: Add an integration test case in IntegrationTest with a new test with at least 3 documents, and at least 5 search cases.